Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 * A validator enters the _active validator set_ when their withdrawal credentials are verified (see [`verifyWithdrawalCredentials`](#verifywithdrawalcredentials))
 * A validator leaves the _active validator set_ when a checkpoint proof shows they have 0 balance (see [`verifyCheckpointProofs`](#verifycheckpointproofs))

-In the implemtation, the _active validator set_ is comprised of two state variables:
+In the implementation, the _active validator set_ is comprised of two state variables:
 * `uint256 activeValidatorCount`
     * incremented by 1 when a validator enters the _active validator set_
     * decremented by 1 when a validator leaves the _active validator set_